 - Healthcare: We dig into the high-bandwidth, minimally-invasive brain machine interfaces that Neuralink is developing to create futuristic humans.

 Elon Musk’s Companies

 Elon Musk is the CEO, founder, inventor, or adviser for some of the world’s most-hyped companies, including:

 - The Boring Company

 - Future of Life Institute

-Read on for a deep dive into just how the money, invention, and ingenuity of Elon Musk and his companies are transforming vital industries.
+Read on for a deep dive into how Elon Musk and his companies are transforming vital industries.

-SolarCity, his first attempt to make solar power mainstream and ubiquitous, was at the forefront of the early 2000s “solar gold rush.”
-In some ways it was a failure, but it remains important to understand its trajectory to understand how Musk and Tesla plan to take on the problem of renewable energy.
+SolarCity, his first attempt to make solar power mainstream and ubiquitous, was at the forefront of the early 2000’s “solar gold rush.”
+In some ways it was a failure, but it remains important to understand its trajectory to understand how Musk and Tesla plan to take renewable energy.

 Elon Musk originally suggested the concept for the company that became SolarCity to his cousins, Peter and Lyndon Rive, in 2004.

 The concept for SolarCity emerged out of a simple realization: the clock was running low on fossil fuels.
 The need for a replacement was emerging fast.
 “If they started now,” as Men’s Journal reports Musk telling Lyndon in 2004, “They might rule the market.”